Rubin to Newsmax: Iran Talks Need Clear Framework or Risk Military Action

 Former Deputy Assistant Secretary of State Joel Rubin said Friday that the success of U.S. efforts toward Iran will hinge on whether upcoming talks produce a clear framework for negotiations, warning that failure could raise the risk of renewed military conflict.

-Speaking on Newsmax TV's "American Agenda," Rubin responded to remarks by former U.S. Ambassador to NATO Kurt Volker, who offered a mixed assessment of recent actions aimed at curbing Iran's nuclear program and regional influence.
+Speaking on Newsmax's "American Agenda," Rubin responded to remarks by former U.S. Ambassador to NATO Kurt Volker, who offered a mixed assessment of recent actions aimed at curbing Iran's nuclear program and regional influence.

 Volker said it remains too early to determine how current efforts will pan out.